Migrating PostgreSQL foreign keys to Neo4j relationships automatically

 WHERE child.fk_col IS NOT NULL AND parent.id IS NULL;

 Log and quarantine orphans.
 Post-load, verify relationship counts against source FK counts using direct aggregation queries.
 Implement automated reconciliation scripts that compare count(r) per relationship type against the source COUNT(fk_col).
-Data Validation & Integrity Checks must run in parallel with ingestion to catch schema drift early.
-Use apoc.cypher.run for cross-label cardinality verification without blocking write transactions.
+Schema drift detection must run in parallel with ingestion to catch unmapped columns or orphaned relationships early.

 Error Handling & Rollback Mechanisms

 Graph migrations require idempotent operations.
-Wrap each chunk in explicit transaction boundaries using Python’s context managers.
-On TransientError or ServiceUnavailable, implement exponential backoff with jitter.
-For ClientError (e.g., constraint violations), quarantine the offending record, log the Cypher stack trace, and continue processing.
-Never use MERGE on relationship properties without ON CREATE SET guards to prevent accidental overwrites during retries.
-Maintain a dead-letter queue (DLQ) in PostgreSQL or S3 for failed chunks, enabling targeted reprocessing without full pipeline rollback.
-Error Handling & Rollback Mechanisms should be tested against simulated network partitions and constraint conflicts before production deployment.
+Wrap each chunk in explicit transaction boundaries using session.execute_write.
+On TransientError or ServiceUnavailable, the driver retries automatically inside execute_write.
+For ClientError (e.g., constraint violations), catch the exception, quarantine the offending record, log the Cypher stack trace, and continue processing.
+Always use ON CREATE SET guards on relationship properties to prevent accidental overwrites during retries.
+Maintain a dead-letter queue (DLQ) in PostgreSQL or object storage for failed chunks, enabling targeted reprocessing without full pipeline rollback.

 Initial Load Performance Tuning & Cutover Strategy

-Optimize the initial load by disabling relationship property indexes during bulk creation and configuring dbms.memory.transaction.max_size to accommodate large UNWIND payloads.
-For datasets exceeding 100M relationships, leverage apoc.periodic.iterate with batchSize and parallel: true to distribute work across available CPU cores.
+Optimize the initial load by disabling relationship property indexes during bulk creation where possible, and configure dbms.memory.heap.max_size to accommodate large UNWIND payloads.
+For datasets exceeding 100M relationships, evaluate neo4j-admin database import for an offline load, or use CALL { ... } IN TRANSACTIONS (via session.run) to delegate chunking to the server.

 Prior to legacy system decommissioning, execute a parallel read/write cutover.
-Run the Neo4j instance in shadow mode, streaming CDC events from PostgreSQL via Debezium to maintain graph parity.
+Stream CDC events from PostgreSQL via Debezium to maintain graph parity during the transition window.
 Validate parity using checksum aggregation across both systems.
-Once graph query latency meets SLA thresholds, execute Graph Database Backup & Recovery Automation snapshots, switch application routing to Neo4j, and archive the relational schema.
-Legacy System Decommissioning & Cutover requires coordinated DNS routing, connection pool draining, and a 24-hour rollback window.
+Once graph query latency meets SLA thresholds, take a full snapshot using neo4j-admin database dump, switch application routing to Neo4j, and archive the relational schema.
+Maintain a 24-hour rollback window before permanently decommissioning the PostgreSQL source.

 Production Checklist